 The LTFS exchange functions support formatting, mounting, reading from and writing to LTFS tapes.
 Tapes formatted and used in the LTFS exchange module are intended for data exchange only.
-These tapes are not maintained like local volumes and will not appear in the P5 Volume table.
+These tapes are not maintained like local volumes and will not appear in the P5 Volume table, nor will their contents be indexed in the Archive Index.